Tableaux Depicting David Livingstone’s Explorations Go Through Extensive Conservation Programme

 A group of precious polychromatic plaster tableaux depicting David Livingstone’s historic journey to Africa have been painstakingly restored as part of a £6.1million project to transform the Scottish explorer’s birthplace, due to re-open to the public in 2020.

-The tableaux, created by prominent 20th Century British sculptor Charles d’Orville Pilkington Jackson in the 1920s, were carefully transported from the David Livingstone Birthplace in Blantyre to Edinburgh- based sculpture specialists Graciela Ainsworth Sculpture Conservation for the intricate conservation project.
+The tableaux, created by prominent 20th Century British sculptor Charles d’Orville Pilkington Jackson in the 1920s, were carefully transported from David Livingstone Birthplace in Blantyre to Edinburgh- based sculpture specialists Graciela Ainsworth Sculpture Conservation for the intricate conservation project.

 The specialist conservation work forms an important part of the £6.1 million project, funded by the Heritage Lottery Fund, Scottish Government and Historic Environment Scotland, to transform Livingstone’s Blantyre birthplace into a hub of learning and cross-cultural importance.

-The site is currently closed for the renovation of the centre which includes the renewal of the historic buildings, a newly interpreted exhibition which will showcase artefacts from the Trust’s collection of over 3000 objects, and an upgrade to visitor facilities such as the café and shop.
+The site is currently closed for the renovation of the Birthplace which includes the renewal of the historic buildings, a newly interpreted exhibition which will showcase artefacts from the Trust’s collection of over 3000 objects, and an upgrade to visitor facilities such as the café and shop.
 The tableaux will return to Blantyre to be exhibited once the multi-million-pound project is completed and the site re-opens to the public in 2020.

 There are eight tableaux in total, which were commissioned in 1927 after the Executive Committee of the Scottish National Memorial to David Livingstone was established to honour his memory as well as secure the site of his birth in Blantyre.
 Each tableaux depicts scenes from his life.